denemorhun-nava/nava-qa-interview/README.md

 - Username is case insensitive.

 ### Password Field
+- Try any valid combination of characters.
 - Required field
 - Must always be masked
 - Password must be greater than 5 characters and less than 11 in length
-- Entering any valid username and **secret!** in password field will enable user to authenticate

 ### Sign-in Button
   - Clickable

 ### Page-level validations
+- **Entering any valid username and **secret!** in password field will enable user to authenticate**
 - Validations are performed when **Sign in** is clicked
 - Validation messages appear under the field they apply to
 - Validation messages: